-The more sources you need to use, and the more different these systems are, the more challenging the data integration gets from the system point of view.
+The more sources you need to use, and the more different these systems are, the more challenging the data integration gets from the system's point of view.

 If you’re familiar with integrations, you know that developing the ultimate solution usually involves lots of logic.

 It’s the same when you are dealing with data integrations.
-The way the data is logically organized within the data sources have a significant effect on how challenging the integration is.
+The way the data is logically organized within the data sources has a significant effect on how challenging the integration is.

-In modern days, schemaless/NoSQL databases make things even more interesting, but it is a completely another story.
+In modern days, schemaless/NoSQL databases make things even more interesting, but it is completely another story.

 When developing solutions, the integration architect always takes these differences into account and develops logic to overcome the semantic heterogeneity of the information.